natebellanger10/ClimbingProject/README.md

 - Go back to the Resource Group and press "Add" as you did for the container.

-- This time we want to add a SQL Database
+- This time we want to add a SQL Database.

 <kbd> ![Add SQL DB](https://user-images.githubusercontent.com/61860904/107552680-1152c880-6b91-11eb-96cf-c3d7ca283b33.PNG) </kbd>

 - As per the Data Lake, choose your subscription and Resource Group, name your database and choose the server.
 Choose the compute and storage.

-- Choose "Networking" and select "Allow Azure services and resources access this server"
+- Choose "Networking" and select "Allow Azure services and resources access this server".

 <kbd> ![Firewall Azure Access](https://user-images.githubusercontent.com/61860904/107553178-ad7ccf80-6b91-11eb-92f2-770a8e582078.PNG) </kbd>

-- Review + Create your SQL database
+- Review + Create your SQL database.

 - Create the tables you will need for the CSV files to import into the SQL Database, select Query Editor in the left hand menu, this can also be done automaticallly later when we create the pipline.